Features

 // check the events

-// that last movement didn't affect the next event, stop the every() processing here
+// the last movement didn't affect the next event, stop the every() processing here

 if (end <= e.start()) {